 Join us on Monday, January 27, 2020, as we welcome back Chris Reardon who will be speaking about the often overlooked Battle of the Clouds .
-Our meeting place is at Scoogi’s Italian Resturant at 738 Bethlehem Pike in Flourtown.
+Our meeting place is at Scoogi’s Italian Restaurant at 738 Bethlehem Pike in Flourtown.
 Feel free to arrive early and eat in the back room where our meetings are held.
-A short business meeting will start around 7:15pm.
-The presentation will start at 7:30pm.
+A short business meeting will start around 7:15 pm.
+The presentation will start at 7:30 pm.
 We encourage you to join our membership for the very small and reasonable tax deductible amount of $30.
-Don’t forget to our book raffle too.
+Don’t forget our book raffle too.
 Each meeting we raffle off a number of American Revolutionary themed books.
-You can purchase tickets for the book raffle, $1 per ticket, or $5 for 6 tickets.
-They money raises goes to pay the room fee and speaker expenses.
+You can purchase tickets for the book raffle; $1 per ticket, or $5 for 6 tickets.
+The money raised goes to pay the room fee and speaker expenses.

 Our speaker, Chris Reardon, will explain what happened after the Battle of the Brandywine and how this battle in the Great Valley area was shaping up to be another Brandywine for George Washington.
 Skirmishing broke out in two different places around the battlefield and Potter’s Militia stationed near the Boot Tavern nearly captured Hessian Colonel Carl Von Donop.
 Find out what happened to Washington and his 10,000 troops situated on a strong position on South Valley Hill on September 16, 1777.

 Chris Reardon is a historian and lives on what was part of the Battle of the Clouds battlefield.
 He was past president of the East Goshen Township Historical Commission, past treasurer of the Paoli Battlefield Preservation Fund, and volunteers at both Newlin Grist Mill and the PA Colonial Plantation.